baidu/san-website/source/_posts/en/practice/san-store-spa.md

 ---

 #### Introduction
-First make sure you understand the need for state management content and related concepts in [san-store](https://github.com/baidu/san-store).
+First make sure you understand the necessity of state management content and related concepts in [san-store](https://github.com/baidu/san-store).
 Here we go.

 This project code can be viewed in [https://github.com/jiangjiu/san-store-spa](https://github.com/jiangjiu/san-store-spa).

 #### Setup
-The previous document [How to use san-router to create a back-end system for a single-page application?](https://baidu.github.io/san/practice/san-router-spa/) has built a single-page back-end application of san+san-router.
+The previous document [How to use san-router to create a back-end system for a single-page application?](https://baidu.github.io/san/practice/san-router-spa/) has built a single-page back-end application with san+san-router.
 We added san-store to manage the application state based on it.

 ```js
     // only need to install san-store and san-update